 The Diocesan Museum of Fermo is located in the historic center of the city next to the Metropolitan Cathedral Basilica.
-The museum was opened in 2004 and has been strongly supported and followed in its implementation by the Archbishop Mons.
-Cletus Bellucci.
-Of great interest is the Treasure Room, so named because it retains the most valuable objects of the Treasury of the Cathedral and is the first of the Diocesan Museum room.
-Here we find the beautiful missal de Firmonibus, an illuminated manuscript by Giovanni Ugolino from Milan in 1436 commissioned by Giovanni De Firmonibus from which it takes its name.
-This code, extraordinary example of Gothic art, contains initial thirty-illuminated, decorated or stained, two pages with large friezes and marginal miniatures, two full-page illustrations.
-The most popular page is definitely one of the Ride, which depicted the historical parade in honor of the Assumption. the Stauroteca, a reliquary cross donated by Francesco Todeschini Piccolomini, future Pope Pius III, in 1503, surely its realization is much older and Venetian manufacture, for decoration filigree.
-In the terminations of the arms are inserted representatives thumbnails on the recto the protagonists of the Crucifixion, on to the symbols of the Evangelists.
+The Museum was inaugurated in 2004 and was strongly desired and followed in its realization by the Archbishop Mons.
+Cleto Bellucci.
+Of great interest is the Sala del Tesoro, so called because it houses the most precious objects of the Cathedral's treasure and is the first room of the Diocesan Museum.
+Here we find the beautiful Missal de Firmonibus, an illuminated manuscript by Giovanni di Ugolino da Milano in 1436 commissioned by Giovanni De Firmonibus from which it takes its name.
+This codex, an extraordinary example of Gothic art, contains thirty-one illuminated, decorated or historiated initials, two pages with large friezes and marginal miniatures, two full-page illustrations.
+The best known page is certainly that of the Cavalcata, where the historical procession in honor of the Assumption is depicted. the Stauroteca, a reliquary cross donated by Francesco Todeschini Piccolomini, future Pius III, in 1503, certainly its construction is much older and of Venetian manufacture, due to the filigree decoration.
+In the terminations of the arms there are miniatures representing on the front the protagonists of the Crucifixion, on the reverse the symbols of the Evangelists.